Detroit Terminal Railroad: Growth and decline

-Freight movement on the Detroit Terminal Railroad steadily increased up to 1950 fed largely by the development, growth and maturation of the automotive industry in Detroit.
-Business remained stable throughout the 1950s then slowly started dropping off starting in the 1960s.
-By 1968 the alarm bells were ringing at Detroit Terminal Railroad's business offices as carloadings had dropped dramatically from a peak of 151,914 in 1953 to 57,543 in 1967.
-This was a result of changing ways of urban living (natural gas to heat homes instead of railroad-hauled coal) to the closing of major automotive plants in Detroit (DeSoto and Hudson) and also due to the use of large, hi-capacity ("hi-cube" and "autorack") freight cars especially by the automotive companies replacing two or three smaller freight cars needed before.
-Revenue per freight car moved almost doubled between 1953 and 1967 but operating expenses per freight car moved tripled in this period.
-Employment drop from 358 in 1953 to 227 in 1967 and salaries took up 98% of operating revenue in 1967.
+Freight movement on the Detroit Terminal Railroad saw steady growth up to 1950, largely driven by the expanding automotive industry in Detroit.
+Throughout the 1950s, business remained stable, but a decline began in the 1960s.
+By 1968, there was significant concern at the railroad's offices as carloadings had plummeted from a peak of 151,914 in 1953 to 57,543 in 1967.
+This decline was attributed to several factors, including shifts in urban heating preferences from coal to natural gas, the closure of major automotive plants like DeSoto and Hudson in Detroit, and the adoption of larger, high-capacity freight cars ("hi-cube" and "autorack") by automotive companies, which replaced multiple smaller freight cars previously used.During this period, revenue per freight car moved nearly doubled between 1953 and 1967, but operating expenses per freight car moved tripled.
+Employment also decreased from 358 in 1953 to 227 in 1967, with salaries consuming 98% of operating revenue by 1967.
 In 1967 there was an estimated $2.5 million in deferred maintenance to tracks and equipment.
 Blame was placed on poor management of the railroad by its two railroad owners (Michigan Central and Lake Shore & Michigan Southern had merged into the New York Central by this time) who were not paying enough attention to the railroad.
 Also "deteriorating social conditions" culminating in the 1967 race riots in Detroit at the time were causing an exodus of industries located on the railroad further reducing carloadings.